Last Updated: August 10, 2026

 Use the same Acquire Team.mpp file used in the previous exercise for this one.

 Apply the Gantt Chart view.
-The Gantt Chart view identifies which tasks are associated with over allocations, and the dates of these tasks tell us where to look.
+The Gantt Chart view identifies which activities are associated with over allocations, and the dates of these activities tell us where to look.

-Let’s simulate something about general shifts in a schedule first.
+Let’s first simulate general shifts in a schedule.
 Before changing the project Start date in Project Information to 1/5/2022, go to Options / Schedule and turn Calculation Off at the bottom.
 Then enter 1/5/22 in the Start date field in Project Information.
 Notice the schedule does not shift; the Project Start milestone is still 1/1/22.
 We know it did not change to 1/5 because we turned off Calculation.

-When a task or tasks do not appear to be scheduled correctly, there are five things to initialy check:
+When an activity or activities do not appear to be scheduled correctly, there are five things to initially check:

-4. Check to see if Resource Leveling is set to Automatic.
+Check whether Resource Leveling is set to Automatic.

-Correct the problem by turning Calculation (a global setting that applies to all open projects) back On, and the Project Start task starts on 1/5.
-Then change the duration of Determine outcomes & scope that Microsoft Project changed to 5.17 days when Wendy’s availability was adjusted, back to 3.17 days.
+Correct the problem by turning Calculation (a global setting that applies to all open projects) back On, and the Project Start milestone starts on 1/5.
+Then change the duration of Determine outcomes & scope that is changed to 5.17 days when Wendy’s availability was adjusted, back to 3.17 days.

 Apply the Resource Usage view.
 Adjust the time scale to week periods, because let’s say, that is the unit you are concerned about regarding over allocations.
 Then scroll to 1/30/2022 and make some of your observations and perhaps decisions.